-Greenwich Conservation Advocates will be joining Experience the Sound for the first time in 2017.
-They will be providing information about water conservation and information about how you can join their group and in particular, how you can join an effort to create a new ordinance in Greenwich protecting our town from contamination from oil and gas extractive wastes such as fracking wastewater.
+Greenwich Conservation Advocates will be joining Experience the Sound providing information about water conservation.
+They will be available with information about how you can join their group and in particular, how you can join an effort to create a new ordinance in Greenwich protecting our town from contamination from oil and gas extraction wastes such as fracking wastewater.

 You will find Greenwich Conservation Advocates near the Innis Arden Cottage.